bradyjoslin/workers-azuread-example/README.md

 ### setting the salt

-in order to safely store user IDs (the `sub` value from Auth0), we should always refer to them by an encrypted value, which we can generate using the `crypto.subtle.digest` function in the web crypto api. in order to do this, we need to set a _salt_: a secret value that is included in the text we're encrypting.
+in order to safely store user IDs (the `sub` value from Azure AD), we should always refer to them by an encrypted value, which we can generate using the `crypto.subtle.digest` function in the web crypto api. in order to do this, we need to set a _salt_: a secret value that is included in the text we're encrypting.

 cloudflare provides an api for random data at `csprng.xyz`: visit `https://csprng.xyz/v1/api`, and copy the `Data` field to your clipboard. if you'd like to generate a string yourself, remember that it's important that the salt can't easily be guessed!